Learn from experience

 Four years for beginning freshmen and two years for transfer students.

-Plans are in place to have a program for hiring students workers.
+Plans are in place to have a program for hiring student workers.
 In fact, our Admissions Office has begun working with future students to put a program in place.
 Florida Polytechnic students also will have internship opportunities with our industry partners.
+For the most up to date list of career opportunities, please visit our Careers page.

 Florida Polytechnic just launched our new website, which includes profile pages and biographies for each of our faculty members and key staff members.
-We expect to have our course catalog on the website by April.
-In the meantime, you can view a list of degree programs and concentrations in the Academics section of FloridaPolytechnic.org.
+Please see our university catalog.
+You can also view a list of degree programs and concentrations in the Academics section of FloridaPolytechnic.org.

 Florida Polytechnic works closely with industry-leading firms to ensure that our curriculum matches industry need and prepares students for the high-tech workforce.
 Our industry partners will help to provide students with an integrated learning experience by participating in joint teaching and research efforts and by providing internship opportunities relevant to Florida Polytechnic’s unique curriculum.